-I'm Kelsey - a coffee addict, a lover of puppy cuddles, and a happy wife.
+I'm Kelsey - a coffee addict, a lover of puppy cuddles, and a new mom and happy wife.
 When I say avid coffee drinker, that might be putting it mildly.
 Coffee is my go-to drink.
 To be honest, I don’t feel awake until I’ve had at least one cup.
 Even the smell of it makes me happy.
 I probably drink more coffee than a Gilmore.
 I hope you enjoy the blog!

 My education as a photographer is ever evolving, and the amount I’ve learned since I first picked up a camera is way more than just 30 things.
 I thought this would be a good time to reflect on some of the fun and important things I have learned over the years.
 I have taken classes from Katelyn James and Amy & Jordan for style, technique, editing, business and marketing.
 Continuing my education with a monthly subscription called KJ All Access is another way I try to keep learning, and you essentially get to be a fly on the while of KJ’s real weddings.
 I recently started a class about SEO and making my website work harder for me that I’m excited about.

 So, the thirty things I’ve learned as a photographer are varied and not always technical things, but they are very much so true for me.
 Hope you enjoy!

 Thirty things I’ve learned as a photographer